+Type Disenfranchised Citizen

+Name Atli

+Age 32

+Gender Male

+Occupation Unemployed

+Tech proficiency Auerage for Iceland

-To find others who share his opinion, to voice it collectively and feel that he can have a say and is not ignored.
+To find others who share his opinion, to uoice it collectively Motiuations and feel that he can have a say and is not ignored.

-"Atli" lost his small construction company when he had a serious back injury, has not been able to find stable work since.
+Background "Atli" lost his small construction company when he had a serious back injury, has not been able to find stable work since.
 He cares for three children.
 Since the financial crash in Iceland, he has been disillusioned with politicians and political system.
-This frustration has only grown in the aftermath, seeing the same faces return to parliament and new finance streaming into tourism, with new hotels springing up everywhere.
+This frustration has only grown in the aftermath, seeing the same faces return to parliament and new finance streaming into tourism, with new hotels springing up euerywhere.
 He has just found out that a new hotel is going to be built in his neighborhood.
 He is unhappy about this.
-He feels there are enough hotels opening up in Reykjavik and that there are more and more facilities that are catering to tourists only rather than locals.
-He wants to voice this concern somewhere but does not know how or where as he is unsure about how exactly it is going to affect his neighborhood.
+He feels there are enough hotels opening up in Reykjauik and that there are more and more facilities that are catering to tourists only rather than locals.
+He wants to uoice this concern somewhere but does not know how or where as he is unsure about how exactly it is going to affect his neighborhood.
 He is frustrated and angry but does not feel able to or confident enough to engage in and make proposals through the usual channels of democratic participation.
 He also wants to make sure there is more collective pressure and built around a proposal so that if it is dismissed it will not simply be forgotten, but that there is a movement to sustain the pressure and to make sure that there are consequences for the politicians that pay lip-service to the will of people.

-• An informal place to present and discuss an issue with others to develop a collective opinion before articulating it into a proposal.

-• The ability to mobilise around a proposal and to sustain the mobilisation if a proposal has been rejected, a way to follow up on rejected proposals and build pressure.
+An informal place to present and discuss an issue with others to develop a collective opinion before articulating it into a proposal.
+The ability to mobilise around a proposal and to sustain the mobilisation if a proposal has been rejected, a way to follow up on rejected proposals and build pressure.

-As a citizen with lack of trust in the current politicians, I want to be able to discuss frustrations and problems with others in a secure and an informal way.
-I want to find other people that share my frustrations and work out a possible solution collectively instead of on my own.
-After having validated my ideas with my peers, I would feel more confident to formulate concrete proposals for the City Hall.
+discuss frustrations and problems want to find other people that sh solution collectively instead of on User Story the current politicians, I want to be able to with others in a secure and an informal way.
+I are my frustrations and work out a possible my own.
+After having validated my ideas with dent to formulate concrete proposals for the